Art in State Buildings

 Since the program began in 1979, more than 1,000 works of art have been purchased or commissioned for Florida public spaces.
 You'll find them in nearly every Florida county, in locations such as state office buildings, Department of Transportation complexes, Department of Health facilities, courthouses, throughout state university and college campuses.

-The role of the Division of Cultural Affairs is to ensure that the selection process is followed as per Florida Administration Code 1T-1.033 in accordance with 255.043, F.S.
+The role of the Division of Arts and Culture is to ensure that the selection process is followed as per Florida Administration Code 1T-1.033 in accordance with 255.043, F.S.

 How to Participate